jumamdimu/bot_jmd2/README.md

  Web scraping (https://www.nytimes.com/crosswords/game/mini)
  The app employs algorithm to extract and process data from this website

+ # Execution
+  After the successfull execution of the Algorithm, a unique file will be created in the same folder as the App.

 # Built With (technologies used)
  Python
  lxml